duongng59/Angular-todo-list/README.md

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.
+## Connect to database

+Run `npm install json-server` to install DB Json and after that run `json-server --watch db.json` to connect to the database

 ## Code scaffolding